Swung0x48/BMETutorial/src/en/start/basic-operation.md

 `Coord. (x, y, z)` shows the coordinate of player ball center.

-~~Be aware of the coordinate axis, for example the gravity applies opposite to Y axis~~
+~~Be aware of the coordinate axis, e.g. the gravity applies opposite to Y axis~~

 ### Jump to Next Section